DalaiLlaama/golang-sample/README.md

 	capability was not requested, but I thought it would help with testing.
 N.B. the provided file has a single request, ID=1.
 A real-world implementation would use a map, and would enforce uniqueness of ID, which I have not done as it didn't seem to be explicitly required.
 Duplicate IDs will not be rejected by the POST /article handler, but requests will only retrieve the first such article.
+No doubt a real-world version of this service would include end points for update and delete functions.
+I have not catered for these.
 - tagDateMap.
 A nested map, keyed by tag then date, to support the GET /tag/{tag}/{date} request.
 The structure is updated whenever a new article is added, and is designed for efficiency in handling a client's /tag GET request.
 For a real world